Boston’s 1st Recreational Pot Shop Opens Today

-Boston's first recreational pot shop, Pure Oasis, was set to open its doors for the first time Monday, becoming the state's first minority-owned marijuana business.
+Boston's first recreational pot shop, Pure Oasis, open its doors for the first time Monday, becoming the state's first minority-owned marijuana business.

-The shop was scheduled to open at 11 a.m.
+The shop opened at 11 a.m.
 The move comes after co-owners Kobie Evans and Kevin Hart received final license approval from the Massachusetts Control Commission last month.

 More on Marijauna in New England